-The sedges were full of birds, the waters were full of birds: avocets, stilts, willets, killdeers, coots, phalaropes, rails, tule wrens, yellow-headed black birds, black terns, Forster’s terns, Caspian terns, pintail, mallard, cinnamon teal, canvasback, redhead and ruddy ducks.
+The sedges were full of birds, the waters were full of birds: avocets, stilts, willets, killdeers, coots, phalaropes, rails, tule wrens, yellow-headed blackbirds, black terns, Forster’s terns, Caspian terns, pintail, mallard, cinnamon teal, canvasback, redhead and ruddy ducks.
 Canada geese, night herons, great blue herons, Farallon cormorants, great white pelicans, great glossy ibises, California gulls, eared grebes, Western grebes—clouds of them, acres of them, square miles—one hundred and forty-three square miles of them!

 Plan Your Visit

-While there at Refuge headquarters, visit the Friends of Malheur National Wildlife Refuge Nature Store for field guides, t-shirts and other educational items.
-Visit the museum that houses interpretive exhibits with nearly 200 mounted wildlife specimens.
-The great variety of trees and shrubs at Refuge headquarters attracts many birds, making it one of the best places in Oregon to see migrating songbirds.
-Marshall Pond is an excellent spot to see wildlife and view Malheur Lake from the overlook just above the headquarters.
+While at Refuge headquarters, visit the Nature Store for field guides, t-shirts, and other educational items, and the Museum that houses interpretive exhibits with nearly 200 mounted wildlife specimens.
+The great variety of trees and shrubs at the Refuge headquarters attracts many birds, making it one of the best places in Oregon to see migrating songbirds.
+Marshall Pond is an excellent spot to see wildlife.
+Take a short hike and view Malheur Lake from the overlook just above the headquarters.

 About Us

 For thousands of years, people have been drawn to Malheur's abundant wildlife and natural resources.
 The story begins with the earliest evidence of people to the establishment of the Refuge.
-Malheur is committed to protecting these resources of plants, animals and human interactions with each other, and the landscape over time.
+Malheur is committed to protecting these resources of plants, animals, and human interactions with each other, and the landscape over time.
 Learn more about the geology and geomorphology of the area, Native American uses, the era of the fur trappers, settling the land and setting aside land for wildlife, the profound effect of the Civilian Conservation Corps (CCC) at Malheur, and the establishment of the Refuge.

 What We Do